Mitroshin/KotlinInAction/README.md

         3.3.2 Calling extension function from Java

             To use extension function from Java you need to call the static method and pass the receiver object instance.
-            The name of the Java class containing the method is determinate from the name os the file where the function is declared.
+The name of the Java class containing the method is determinate from the name of the file where the function is declared.

             Java:
                 |   char c = StringUtil.lastChar("Java");